 Preparation:

-- Fry: Fry the beef, minced meat, onions, garlic and chili.
+- Sear: Brown beef, ground meat, onions, garlic, and chili.

-- Spices: Add tomato puree, spices and chocolate.
+- Spices: Add tomato paste, spices, and chocolate.

-- Simmer: Deglaze with beer and malt beer and simmer for approx. 120 minutes.
+- Simmer: Deglaze with beer and malt beer and let simmer for about 120 minutes.

-- Beans: Add the red beans just before serving.
+- Beans: Add red beans shortly before serving.

 - Serve: Garnish with parsley.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

-A hearty dish for cold days: our beef stew from the Dutch oven is the perfect companion for cozy hours.
-The tender beef, combined with a variety of vegetables and a hearty broth, makes for a very special taste experience.
+A hearty dish for cold days: Our Beef Stew from the Dutch Oven is the perfect companion for cozy hours.
+The tender beef, combined with a variety of vegetables and a rich broth, creates a truly special taste experience.

 Ingredients: